Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: Leptoquark Lagrangian

 The most general renormalizable Lagrangian based on the SM symmetries that realises interactions of leptoquarks with fermion pairs contains in total 10 types of leptoquark fields (which extends to 12 if right-handed neutrinos are brought into the picture): 5 scalar and 5 vector ones.
 For each leptoquark type, the terms potentially responsible for the $\ell$--$\tau$ conversion and $\tau \rightarrow(\ell+\text{hadrons})$ decays (with $\ell=e,\mu$) are shown in Table~\ref{tab:LQ}, where all possible flavour structures for the Yukawa-like couplings should be taken into account.

-However, as it was motivated in our previous work~\cite{Husek:2020fru}, we consider minimal flavour violation in the quark sector, driven solely by the CKM matrix.
+However, as it was motivated in our previous work~\cite{Husek:2020fru}, we consider an egalitarian flavour structure in the quark sector: equal entries for all quark flavours in the Wilson coefficient matrices $C_{ij}$ of the SMEFT (see below), where $i, j$ run over all quark flavours.
 Hence, our LQ Yukawas are quark-flavour-blind, whereas in the lepton sector we allow for flavour violation --- although only in the third family, while keeping flavour universality for the first and second families.
 The LQ Yukawa couplings in Table~\ref{tab:LQ}, namely $Y$ and $X$, will be assumed to be real.
 Our ultra-violet (UV) Lagrangian, at the leptoquark mass scale, is then given by:

 with ${\cal L}_\text{LQ--SM}$ consisting of the operators from Table~\ref{tab:LQ}.
 Among various possible additional interactions, the so-called diquark couplings (i.e.\ when the LQ is coupled to a quark--antiquark pair) may appear at tree level in the Lagrangian \eqref{eq:UV} (although there are no analogous dilepton couplings to leptoquarks).
 This entails a possible danger to matter stability, or, in turn, strong bounds on LQ masses or couplings.
-Therefore, to avoid dealing with the proton-decay issue and since, in any case, diquark couplings do not play any role at tree level in CLFV processes, we do not consider these couplings in this work and we have not included them in Table~\ref{tab:LQ}.
-Although this strategy remains justified in the minimal scenario when assuming (besides the SM content) only one leptoquark species at a time, note that a richer scenario, as the one treated here with all leptoquarks considered simultaneously, is much more involved \cite{Dorsner:2016wpm}.
-Hence, in order not to dive into this issue any further here, we simply assume, in what follows, that the proton is stable.
+Therefore, to avoid dealing with the proton-decay issue and since, in any case, diquark couplings do not play any role at tree level in CLFV processes, without any loss of generality we do not consider these couplings in this work and we have not included them in Table~\ref{tab:LQ}.
+Although this precludes proton decay in the minimal scenario when assuming (besides the SM content) only one leptoquark species at a time, note that regardless of the presence or absence of diquark couplings, a richer scenario as the one treated here with all leptoquarks considered simultaneously is much more involved \cite{Dorsner:2016wpm,Crivellin:2021ejk}.
+Hence, since these kinds of interactions do not affect our CLFV analysis and in order not to dive into this issue any further here, we simply assume, in what follows, that the proton is stable.